dkleftogi/AmpliSolve/README.md

 ```
 3. ASEQ software downloaded from https://demichelislab.unitn.it/doku.php?id=public:aseq
 ```
 We use ASEQ to generate read count files ending with .PILEUP.ASEQ, from the original BAM files.
 AmpliSolve does not work on the actual BAM files, and thus it requires to pre-process the input BAMs and generate the input in the appropriate format.
-Examples are provided below.
+Examples are provided at Execution_examples.md

 ```
 4. Boost libraries from http://www.boost.org/